 In Australia, dentures cost AUD $1,500

-At a Bali dentist, they costs AUD 730
+At a Bali dentist, they cost AUD $730

-Not only will you save a fortune on the cost of your Dentures in some great holiday destinations, but if you book with Dental Departures you are assured of our best price guarantee, and you can also take advantage of our exclusive online discounts.
+Not only will you save a bundle on the cost of your dentures in some great holiday destination, but if you book with Dental Departures you are assured of our best price guarantee and you can also take advantage of our exclusive online discounts.

-Dentists training throughout the world is very similar.
-Globalization and cross-border training ensures that similar standards are adhered to in many countries–from applying recognized techniques, using renowned materials and following established health and safety protocols.
+Globalization and cross-border training ensure that similar clinical standards are adhered to in all our recommended countries–from applying recognized techniques, using renowned, brand-name, universally available materials and following established health and safety protocols.

 However, it is always wise to do some background research to ensure any dentist you visit has the right credentials for the procedure you require.
-We know it’s daunting to consider this, which is why we have already done the hard work.
+We know this can be daunting, which is why we have already done the hard work.
 Our checks are thorough–and we do onsite visits, verify dentist qualifications and professional memberships, as well as collecting real patient reviews which we publish on our website.
 Alongside prices, maps and other information we offer our patients a free resource packed full of information to help you come to an informed decision about choosing a dentist abroad.

-We also offer additional services and a ‘one-stop-shop’ for your dental trip – so you can speak to us about hotels and nearby accommodation, insurance and even financial products that can help you make the trip for your dental care.
+We also offer additional services that help create a ‘one-stop-shop’ for your dental trip: please feel free to speak with us about hotels and nearby accommodation, insurance and even financial products that can create the most rewarding dental journey.

-For further information don’t hesitate to contact our knowledgeable Customer Care Team who will be happy to answer any questions you have about dentures, or any of our dental clinics – and if you’re ready to book you can book online or call us.
-See below for further information.
+For further information don’t hesitate to contact our knowledgeable Customer Care Team who will be happy to answer any questions you have about dentures.
+If you’re ready to book, you can do so with us online or call us.
+Please below for further information